arq5x/lumpy-sv/README.rst

 not part of the lumpy code base, and can be found at `http://www.cs.virginia.edu/~rl6sf/lumpy/data.tar.gz`.
 This tar ball should be extracted into the top-level lumpy directory.
-The script `test/test.sh` checks for the the existance of this directory before running lumpy.
+The script `test/test.sh` checks for the the existence of this directory before running lumpy.

-Example Single Sample PE and SR Workflow
+Example Single Sample PE and SR Work flow
 ========================================

 Assuming that the input files are "sample.1.fq" and "sample.2.fq", and the read length is 150::

+    # we prefer novoalign for paired-end reads
+    novoalign \
+        -d hg19.ndx \
+        -o SAM \
+        -r Random \
+        -i PE 500,50 -e 1 -c 20 \
+        -f sample.1.fq sample.2.fq \
+        | samtools view -Sb - > sample.pe.bam

+    # bwa is another option
 	bwa aln hg19.fa sample.1.fq > sample.1.sai
 	bwa aln hg19.fa sample.2.fq > sample.2.sai
 	bwa sampe hg19.fa \
 	    sample.1.sai sample.2.sai \
 	    sample.1.fq sample.2.fq \
 	    | samtools view -S -b - \
 	    > sample.pe.bam

+    # use bamtools to sort since samtools does not correctly flag the
+    # resulting bam as coordinate sorted
 	bamtools sort -in sample.pe.bam -out sample.pe.sort.bam

+    # extract the reads in sample.pe.sort.bam that are either unmapped
+    # have a soft clipped portion of at least 20 base pairs
 	samtools view sample.pe.sort.bam \
 	    | scripts/split_unmapped_to_fasta.pl -b 20 \
 	    > sample.um.fq

+    # use a split-read aligner on the unmapped/soft clipped reads
+    # we prefer yaha
 	# using yaha (index first)
 	yaha -g hg19.fa  -L 11
+    # using 20 threads
 	yaha \
+        -t 20 \
 	    -x hg19.X11_01_65525S
 	    -q sample.um.fq \
 	    -osh stdout \